luigifreda/pyslam/README.md

 2. Set the paths and `ROS2BAG_DATASET: ros_parameters` in the file `config.yaml`.
 3. Select/prepare the correspoding calibration settings file (section `ROS2BAG_DATASET: settings:` in the file `config.yaml`).
 See the available yaml files in the folder `Settings` as an example.

+#### MCAP files

+A concise introduction of the `mcap` format is available [here](https://foxglove.dev/blog/introducing-the-mcap-file-format).
+These files are also recorded and played by using ros2 tools.

 #### Video and Folder Datasets